semantifyit/instant-annotator/README.md

 ### How does it work?

-The Instant-Annotator uses so called domainspecifications.
+The Instant-Annotator uses so-called domainspecifications.
 Those are customisable restrictions on [schema.org](schema.org) types and its properties.
-Those domain specification provide the information of required and optional fields, as well as the ranges of schema.org properties.
+Those domain specifications provide the information of required and optional fields, as well as the ranges of schema.org properties.

 # Adding The Instant-Annotator To Your Website

-In case you want to customise the Instant-Annotator, or just simply have easy access to it on your own website, we have provided to possibility to do just that.
+### CSS

+When you download the package, just link this css file:

+    `<link rel="stylesheet" href="./css/instantAnnotations.css"/>`

+### Javascript

+Also same for javascript:

+    `<script src="./javascript/instantAnnotations.js"></script>`

 ### Javascript Dependencies
-Fist off you will need a few mandatory javascript dependencies:
+This plugin depends of few javascript libraries, but no need to import them, because our plugin can load everything automatically if needed:

 * [jquery](https://code.jquery.com/) JS
 * [snackbarjs](https://cdnjs.com/libraries/snackbarjs) JS + CSS